Skip to footer content

 • Enhance performance through comprehensive multithreading and asynchronous support

-Let's look at how to use the above examples and generate PDF documents using Python find in list element.
+Let's look at how to use the above examples and generate PDF documents using the Python 'find in list' elements.

 import sys